Neutrino Electromagnetic Properties and the Weak Mixing Angle at the LHC Forward Physics Facility: Sensitivity for Neutrino EM Properties

 \section{Sensitivity for Neutrino EM Properties}

 We are now ready to turn to our analysis.
 As described in the previous section, both the neutrino magnetic moment and neutrino millicharge would manifest themselves through an enhanced rate of neutrino-electron scattering events with low electron recoil energy.
 To isolate this effect, we select events within the energy range $E_{\rm{thr}} < E_r < 1~\gev$.
 Here we assume a lower energy threshold of $E_{\rm{thr}}=30~\mev$ for FLArE and 300~MeV for FASER$\nu$2.
 According to Refs.~\cite{Batell:2021blf, Kling:2022ykt}, after applying these kinematic cuts, we expect less than $\mathcal{O}(1)$ neutrino-electron scattering events in the SM.
-Considering statistical uncertainties only, we then set limits on the neutrino magnetic moment and millicharge.
-Systematic uncertainties are expected to be under control since the neutrino-electron cross section is well understood and the neutrino fluxes can be constrained by the same experiment through a measurement of the event rate of neutrino charged current scattering.
+Considering statistical uncertainties only, we do a log-likelihood ratio analysis where the number of expected events follow a Poisson distribution, allowing us to set limits on neutrino magnetic moment and millicharge.
+Systematic uncertainties are expected to be under control since the neutrino-electron cross section is well understood and the neutrino fluxes can be constrained by the same experiment through a measurement of the event rate of neutrino charged current scattering~\cite{Kling:2023tgr}.
+Notably, for the considered events with small electron recoil energies, the SM event rate is small, and therefore neutrino flux uncertainties are less relevant than for neutrino charge radius measurements.

 We present projected sensitivity on neutrino magnetic moment and millicharge in the upper part of \cref{tab:results}.
 The upper bounds are given for different flavors at FASER$\nu$2, FLArE, and FLArE-100, considering an integrated luminosity of 3 ab$^{-1}$ at HL-LHC.
 Note that the bounds are slightly sensitive to the sign of the neutrino millicharge due to the presence of the interference terms.